Understand the problem—or risk fixing the wrong thing with the wrong tool.

 Foundations:

-Design, in the broadest sense, is something that has been intentionally created or manufactured.
+Design is about intentionally creating or manufacturing something.
 It can be used to improve the way we interact with the world around us, or it can cause immense frustration.
 Good design often goes unnoticed because it feels natural.

 Traditionally, companies and users have seen design as a way to make things look pretty.
 And that's certainly a component of design—but design is so, so much more than just pixels on a screen, buttons in a car, or Stanley water bottles.
 It's about thinking intentionally about every detail, every interaction, every nuance.
 It's about striving to create the best possible experience—every. single. time.